SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_particulate_matter_sensor_sps30/README.md

 ## Summary ##

-This project aims to show the hardware driver that is used to interface with the SPS30 sensor via GSDK APIs.
+This project aims to show the hardware driver that is used to interface with the SPS30 sensor using Silicon Labs platform.
 This driver is based on [SPS30 Sensor API](https://github.com/Sensirion/embedded-sps) from Sensirion.

 The Sensirion Particulate Matter Sensor SPS30 is a compact, high quality, optical particle sensor that uses laser scattering and the innovative contamination resistance technology of Sensirion to achieve superior binning and particle measurement.
 This sensor allows users to measure mass concentration and number of particles of 1 µg/m^3, 2.5 µg/m^3, 4 µg/m^3, and 10 µg/m^3.